 Click Add to open the recording setting page.
-On this page, you can define the adaptive recording, recording source, recording schedule, and recording capacity.
-A total of 2 recording settings can be configured. >Recording
+In this page, you can define the recording source, recording schedule, and recording capacity.
+A total of 2 recording settings can be configured.

 Recording name: Enter a name for the recording setting.